JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="Dumbarton Oaks">
 {#paragraph9}

-### Watermelons, race, and the American South
+### Watermelons, Race, and the American South

-Watermelons were brought to the Americas in the sixteenth century, introduced by colonists and African slaves and cultivated widely by indigenous populations and in slave gardens.
-After the 1863 Emancipation Proclamation, the watermelon briefly became a tool of black citizenship; the ease with which watermelons could be grown and sold meant that they became a source of income for freed slaves.[^ref15] Although the watermelon initially held a certain amount of emancipatory potential for African-Americans both through their sale enabling the escape of the plantation economy and through the consumption of watermelons as a public and communal activity enacting newfound freedoms, the watermelon soon became perceived as a threat by white southerners who proceeded to transform the fruit into a symbol of black people’s unfitness for freedom and citizenship.
+Paradoxically, the bright and appealing nature of the watermelon also lent itself to racist tropes in  nineteenth-century America.
+Watermelons were introduced there in the sixteenth century and were cultivated widely, from colonists’ kitchen gardens to those tended by African slaves.
+The ease with which watermelons were grown and sold meant that after the 1863 Emancipation Proclamation, they could became a source of income for freed slaves.[^ref16] Their cultivation and consumption became a means of enacting newfound freedoms as a public and communal activity.
+Emblematizing the potential for African Americans to escape the plantation economy, the watermelon soon became perceived as a threat by white southerners, who proceeded to transform it into a symbol of Black people’s unfitness for freedom and citizenship.
 <param ve-map
 	basemap="Esri_WorldPhysical"
 	time-selector="1400:2000"